Miles: ≈2 miles one way (we did 1.3 miles RT)

 There is supposedly another way to access the Catstair Canyon from the other side closer to House Valley Road which my husband says he spotted (between MP 24 and 25) but we didn’t try that as it brings you down into the canyon from the west.
 Some day we’ll return and go for the whole thing!
 If you are interested in the west entrance and the famous pile of cars, check out this report by Girl On A Hike.

-Directions: This can be a little tricky to find and I encourage you to use my GAIA map linked above.
+Directions: This can be a little tricky to find.
 Coming from Kanab, Utah, after you pass the right hand turn to House Valley Road, the highway heads into the cliffs and there is a guardrail.
 When coming down out of those cliffs the guardrail ends and the turn for the trailhead is a unmarked gravel road directly on the right.

 There is room for a car or two here at the cattle gate or you can open the gate and drive through to a larger trailhead (just remember to close the gate!).